 📚 Using CLSD Funds?
 Contact schools@justrightreader.com for a Customized Quote📚

 ✨❄️ We're Gifting 5 MILLION Books to Keep Kids Reading All Winter Long!
-Sign Up for Our Winter Break Reading Program ❄️✨
+Sign Up for Our Winter Reading Program ❄️✨

 ✨❄️ We're Gifting 5 MILLION Books to Keep Kids Reading All Winter Long!
-Sign Up for Our Winter Break Reading Program ❄️✨
+Sign Up for Our Winter Reading Program ❄️✨

 10 Ways to Keep Kids Reading Over Winter Break